Duke Energy board unhappy with "autocratic" Johnson

 "One has to wonder whether the issues associated with Crystal River and the company's nuclear plants would have had the same impact if it weren't for the so-called leadership style issue," he said.

-Johnson is known for being a more hands-on leader, while Rogers has a reputation for being focused on macro issues, preferring to leave minutia to subordinates.
+Johnson is known for being a more hands-on leader, while Rogers has a reputation for being focused on macro issues, preferring to leave minutiae to subordinates.

 Rogers has an unusually high profile for a utility executive, making frequent media appearances in places as diverse as "60 Minutes" and "The Colbert Report."